facelessuser/pyspelling/docs/src/markdown/filters/cpp.md

 ## Usage

-The CPP plugin is designed to find and return C/C++ style comments.
+The CPP filter is designed to find and return C/C++ style comments and strings.
+It accepts a text buffer and will return one or more text buffers containing content from comments and/or strings.

 When first in the chain, the CPP filter uses no special encoding detection.
 It will assume `utf-8` if no encoding BOM is found, and the user has not overridden the fallback encoding.
-Text is returned in chunks based on the context of the text: block, inline, or string (if enabled).
+Text is returned in chunks based on the context of the
+text: block, inline, or string (if enabled).

 When the `strings` [option](#options) is enabled, content will be extracted from strings (not character constants).
 Support is available for all the modern C++ strings shown below.
 CPP will also handle decoding string escapes as well,